 For more , see our:

-- Marksman Hunter DPS page for Raids, instances, and dungeons, including rotations, tips, gems, enchants, and more.
+- Marksman Hunter DPS page for Raids, instances, and dungeons, including your rotations, useful tips, gems, enchants, and more.

 - Also see our Hunter Leveling Guide for lots of leveling info.